-- Women between the ages of 21 and 29 should be screened every three years.
-They should not receive a human papilloma virus (HPV) test unless the Pap test reveals atypical cells. - Women between the ages of 30 and 65 should be screened with both a Pap test and an HPV test every five years, as the preferred method, or else should receive a Pap test every three years. - Women over age 65 who have been screened regularly with normal results can stop being screened, although if a woman has been diagnosed with pre-cancer she should continue to be screened, even after age 65. - Women who have received the HPV vaccine should still be screened according to the guidelines for their age group, and women who have had a full hysterectomy (removal of the uterus and cervix) who have no history of cervical cancer or pre-cancer do not need to be screened. - Women with HIV infection or are otherwise immunosuppressed, or those who have been exposed to the drug DES (hormone therapy given to women between 1940 and 1971 to prevent miscarriages) are at higher risk of cervical cancer and need to be screened annually.
+- Women between the ages of 21 and 29 years should be screened every three years.
+They should not receive an HPV test unless the Pap test reveals atypical cells (which is an optional choice). - Women between the ages of 30 and 65 years may be screened with both a Pap test and an HPV test every five years, as the preferred method, or else should receive a Pap test every three years. - Women over age 65 years who have been screened regularly with normal results can stop being screened, although if a woman has been diagnosed with pre-cancer she should continue to be screened, even after age 65 for at least 20 years following the pre-cancer treatment. - Women who have received the HPV vaccine should still be screened according to the guidelines for their age group, and women who have had a full hysterectomy (removal of the uterus and cervix) who have no history of cervical cancer or pre-cancer do not need to be screened. - Women with HIV infection or are otherwise immunosuppressed, or those who have been exposed to the drug DES (hormone therapy given to women between 1940 and 1971 to prevent miscarriages) are at higher risk of cervical cancer and need to be screened annually.